amabdulr/CNWG/GUI_Field_Description.md

-# Prompt: Create UI Field Descriptions for Online Help
+# Create UI Field Descriptions for Online Help

 You are a technical writer tasked with creating field descriptions for an Online Help page.
 Use the provided resources:
 - SFS document